Webinar Series 3:

 Title: Staying Home and Staying Connected – Easy & Fun to Use Online Resources

-In this webinar attendees will be introduced to great online resources for exploring existing interests, learning new skills, traveling to new destinations, playing games, making new friends, listening to music, storytelling, sharing new experiences virtually and more.
-Join us – have fun, Learn something new!
+In this webinar attendees will be introduced to an online cooking class and great online resources for exploring existing interests, learning new skills, traveling to new destinations, playing games, making new friends, listening to music, storytelling, sharing new experiences virtually and more.
+Join us – have fun, Learn something new and have fun!
 You will love this session!

 Shoua Her, Work Readiness Independent Living Specialist, Resources for Independence Central Valley

 Erika Brown, Resources for Independence Central Valley10-23-20 Isolation and Loneliness Staying Home and Staying Connected Easy Fun to Use Online Resources